Jason Chadwick

 I am a third-year computer science Ph.D. student at the University of Chicago studying quantum computer systems with Fred Chong.
 Previously, I graduated from Carnegie Mellon University in 2022 with a B.S. in physics and a minor in computer science.

 I believe that co-designing quantum hardware and quantum error correction is essential to make scalable quantum computing a reality.
-I am currently working on improving real-time decoding and designing QEC-specific hardware layouts.
-I have also recently been working on software mitigation of time-varying noise (such as cosmic ray impacts and shifting two-level system defects) in the surface code.
-Previously, I have published work in quantum control pulse optimization and a pair of papers on compiling with ququarts.
-My work so far has mostly had superconducting hardware in mind, but I have also worked with trapped ion and neutral atom architectures.
-I am currently working on moving more into the quantum error correction space, focusing on topics such as biased-noise QEC and decoding.
+I am currently working on tailoring QEC to hardware and improving real-time decoding.
+Previously, I have published work on software mitigation of time-varying noise (such as cosmic ray impacts and shifting two-level system defects) in the surface code, quantum control pulse optimization, and a pair of papers on compiling with ququarts.

 Research